 - It supports importing all content from other different blog structures with RSS.

-- It supports automatic draft saving during the preparation process of articles, so there is no loss of possible connection errors.
+- It supports automatic draft saving during the article preparation process, so possible connection errors are not lost.

 - It allows for the sharing of trackback and pingback communication tools between blogs.